 Life experience credit is granted upon the evaluation of accomplishments and competencies not ordinarily considered part of the traditional classroom experience.
-The policy is geared toward the mature adult who has had a minimum of ten years' experience in a given area.
-Credit, however, is not applicable until the student has completed a minimum of 16 semester hours with a minimum GPA of 2.00 at Oakwood College.
-It is the students' responsibility to prove to the satisfaction of the academic department that from their experience they have developed competencies that are equivalent to classroom learning.
-In order to qualify, academic departments may require a challenge exam.
+The policy is geared toward the mature adult who has had a minimum of ten years experience in a given area.
+Credit, however, is not applicable until the student has completed a minimum of 16 semester hours with a minimum GPA of 2.00 at Oakwood University.
+It is the student's responsibility to prove to the satisfaction of the academic department that from experience he/she has developed competencies that are equivalent to classroom learning.
+Academic departments may require a challenge exam.
 Students should follow procedures outlined by the department which may include the following:

 - 1. Describe learning experiences believed to translate into academic credit. - 2.
 Suggest what courses are applicable. - 3.
-Review document with academic advisor. - 4.
+Review documents with academic advisor. - 4.
 Submit documentary evidence that may be used to verify the experiences identified (this would include testimonials from former employers and/or supervisors). - 5.
 Pass challenge examinations in areas for which credit is expected.